Looking for some great ways to save money this year?

-This simple, golden rule truly saves you money: never go food shopping hungry.
+This simple, golden rule saves you money: never go food shopping hungry.

-I drink a bottle of water before I go grocery shopping and eat a KIND bar or ½ apple.
+I drink water before grocery shopping and eat a KIND bar or ½ apple.

-Otherwise, and especially while pregnant, I will come home with the entire store.
+Otherwise, I will come home with the entire store, especially while pregnant.

-That quinoa and couscous blend I was so motivated to try while at the store, will just end up sitting in our cupboard for months.
+That quinoa and couscous blend I was so motivated to try while at the store will end up sitting in our cupboard for months.